 In 2014, the Supervisory Board gave its consent to VIG Holding and other companies of the Group that allowed them to use the legal services of Georg Riedl, Supervisory Board Member, and engage him or his law firm to act as a representative and provide advisory services on a project-related basis under normal market terms.
-Georg Riedl is a lawyer who has performed consultancy services for the Group, for which he received fees totalling (nett) EUR 117,610.82 plus cash expenses and 20% VAT (of which EUR 73,174.99 plus cash expenses and 20% VAT were for VIG Holding) in the 2017 reporting year.
+Georg Riedl is a lawyer who has performed consultancy services for the Group, for which he received fees totalling (net) EUR 46,081.64 plus cash expenses and 20% VAT (of which EUR 31,470.83 plus cash expenses and 20% VAT were for VIG Holding) in the 2018 financial year.
 Supervisory Board Members Gerhard Fabisch and Gabriele Semmelrock-Werzer are members of the managing boards of companies with which distribution agreements were concluded under normal market and industry terms and conditions.
-The Company did not enter into any other agreements with Supervisory Board Members in 2017 that would have required the approval of the Supervisory Board.
+The Company did not enter into any other agreements with Supervisory Board Members in 2018 that would have required the approval of the Supervisory Board.

-NUMBER OF MEETINGS OF THE SUPERVISORY BOARD AND ITS COMMITTEES IN THE 2017 REPORTING YEAR
+NUMBER OF MEETINGS OF THE SUPERVISORY BOARD AND ITS COMMITTEES IN THE FINANCIAL YEAR 2018

-One Annual General Meeting and seven Supervisory Board meetings distributed over the reporting year were held in 2017.
-Five meetings of the Audit Committee were also held.
-The financial statement and consolidated financial statement auditor, KPMG Austria GmbH Wirtschaftsprüfungsund Steuerberatungsgesellschaft (KPMG), attended four Audit Committee meetings and the Supervisory Board meetings in 2017 that also addressed auditing of the 2016 annual financial statements and the 2016 consolidated financial statements and formal approval of the 2016 annual financial statements, and also attended the Annual General Meeting.
-The Committee for Urgent Matters held two meetings in 2017.
-The Committee for Managing Board Matters held four meetings and the Nomination Committee held two.
-The Strategy Committee held one meeting in 2017; strategic matters were also handled by the entire Supervisory Board.
+One regular general meeting and four Supervisory Board meetings distributed across the financial year were held in 2018.
+Four meetings of the Audit Committee were also held.
+The financial statement and consolidated financial statement auditor, KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft (KPMG), attended three Audit Committee meetings and the Supervisory Board meeting in 2018 that addressed the audit of the 2017 annual financial statements and the 2017 consolidated financial statements as well as formal approval of the 2017 annual financial statements, and also attended the Annual General Meeting.
+The Committee for Urgent Matters (Working Committee) was contacted once in writing in 2018.
+Two meetings of the Committee for Managing Board Matters (Human Resources Committee) were held in 2018.
+The Nomination Committee and Strategy Committee did not meet in 2018.
+Strategic matters were handled by the Supervisory Board as a whole.

-No member of the Supervisory Board attended less than half of the Supervisory Board meetings.
+No Member of the Supervisory Board attended less than half of the Supervisory Board meetings.